 Step 1 – Install GIMP on Ubuntu

-You are required to add an external apt repository in your system to install Gimp on Ubuntu system.
+You are required to add an external apt repository in your system to install Gimp on the Ubuntu system.
 After adding the repository, install Gimp using the following set of commands.
-It will install or upgrade latest packages of Gimp on your Ubuntu Linux system.
+It will install or upgrade the latest packages of Gimp on your Ubuntu Linux system.

-Step 2 – Open GIMP
+Step 2 – Launch GIMP Application

 Step 3- Uninstall GIMP